BinLiang2021/chatbot_human/part_2_TTS/README.md

 ```

 The directorys:
-1. text_input: if you want to using the text file to be the input of `generate_speech.py`, pleaser put the text file here.
+1. text_input: if you want to use the text file to be the input in `generate_speech.py`, pleaser put the text file here.
-2. TTS_checkpoints: To save the `.pth` file here, but from now on we do not need it.
+2. TTS_checkpoints: Saving the `.pth` file here, but from now on we do not need it.
 3. wav_output: the `.wav` file which we get wiul in this directory.

 The scripts: